-Spooky season is almost upon us, Houston.
-While you’re hiding out from the rainfall, break out your calendar and start your plans for this October.
+Halloween season is here, Houston.
 Don’t be frightened of missing out this year, for there’s legions of terrific things to do in Houston for you to get into the spirit of it all.
-[Featured image: @kemahboardwalk]
+[Featured image: @lalis_zt]

 A performance of some haunted classical music like you’ve never seen before.
 Fever’s Candlelight is an intimate performance set in a historical building that is almost as stunning as the pieces you’ll hear.
 Savor the music in a uniquely romantic atmosphere created by flickering candlelight and the other classical music lovers.
 You’ll be hearing some selections from the best known composers in history – discover new music and classics that everyone loves in the most magical setting!